Welcome to digital marketing at Sourcegraph! We’re thrilled you’ve stumbled upon our humble corner of the handbook. Let us show you around…

 Additionally, we have an ongoing LinkedIn campaign promoting Sourcegraph (using testimonial quotes and case study content) that is served to engineers/managers at companies in Salesforce deal stages 0–3.

-We capture/measure the results of our paid campaigns using tags in Google Tag Manager that fire events when certain actions are conducted on our site.
-See more details.
+- A bonus: We know a similar, ungated piece generated a ton of engagement, so we’ve got confirmation there’s a large, active audience We capture/measure the results of our paid campaigns using tags in Google Tag Manager that fire events when certain actions are conducted on our site.
+See more details on tracking ad conversions.

 - We negotiate insertion orders/contracts for our advertising placements with our media partners

-- Electronic copies of the insertion orders are sent to Sarah Reece (Demand Gen Director) for electronic signature
+- Electronic copies of the insertion orders are sent to Nick Gage (Head of Sales Development) for electronic signature

 - Copies of signed insertion orders are loaded to the Google drive (internal link only).

-- Invoices are received via email from our advertising partners.
+- For ad networks, podcasts, newsletters, or any other advertising partner that doesn’t auto-bill monthly: Invoices are received via email from our advertising partners.

 - We send invoices to email@example.com, and include a copy of the signed insertion order as backup for the invoice.